 Excellent research

-The Vice-Chancellor supports excellent research at the University of Gothenburg by providing funding to researchers who receive grants for strategically important centres of excellence.
-The following political scientists have been awarded this support.
+The Vice-Chancellor of the University of Gothenburg supports excellent research by providing funding to researchers who have received major grants from certain strategically important excellence initiatives.
+The following researchers at the Department of Political Science have been awarded such support.

 Bo Rothstein